alex-platonov/script_toolbox/README.md

 # script_toolbox
-A toolbox with various scripts to ease up the life of people slaving away on linux projects.
+A toolbox with various scripts to ease up the life of people slaving away on Linux projects.